⭐️

 Access-Control-Max-Age: 600

-This request header is used while issuing a preflight request so as to let the server know what all HTTP headers will be used when the actual request is made.
+A request header used when issuing a preflight request to let the server know which HTTP headers will be used in the actual request.

 Syntax: